highlightxyz/generative-art/README.md

 hl.tx.gasUsed: String
 ```

 The total amount of gas used for the mint transaction.
+Example value: `51`.

 ---